-Spring time is the prime time to get your lawn ready for summer barbeques!
-Gregory offers an array of lawn care services such as aeration, overseeding and fertilizing, and our lawn care team would like to offer homeowners some tips on getting their yard summer ready!
+Spring time is the prime time to get your lawn ready for summer barbecues!
+Gregory offers an array of lawn care services such as aeration, overseeding and fertilizing, and our lawn care team would like to offer homeowners some tips on how to manage and control thatch levels to get your yard summer ready!

 What is thatch and how does it affect your turf?